 - Puck lights, shaped like hockey pucks, are designed to create spots or pools of light instead of an even beam of illumination across an area.
-This makes them an excellent choice for accent lighting, but if using them for task-lighting, they must be spaced so that there’s no break in the lighting between pucks.
-Puck lights are most commonly battery-powered models that stick onto a surface with adhesive backing, though they can be low voltage and in rare circumstances can be line voltage.
+This makes them an excellent choice for accent lighting, but if using them for task lighting, they must be spaced so that there’s no break in the lighting between pucks.
+Puck lights are most commonly battery-powered models that stick onto a surface with adhesive backing, though they can be low voltage and, in rare circumstances, they can be line voltage.

-- Bar lights—the most common style of under-cabinet lighting—have an aluminum housing and a light diffusion cover, making them sturdy enough for the task-oriented areas of your kitchen.
-These lights can be low voltage or line voltage and generally measure from 6 to 48 inches in length.
-The only real drawback with bar lights is their inflexibility, so you must measure carefully to plan their installation before buying.
+- Bar lights—the most common style of under-cabinet lighting—have an aluminum housing and a light diffusion cover, making them sturdy enough for the task-oriented areas of a kitchen.
+These under-cabinet lights can be low voltage or line voltage and generally measure from 6 to 48 inches in length.
+The only real drawback with bar lights is their inflexibility, so measure carefully to plan their installation before buying.